 - 1. The end handle and engine truss frame sections are pre-assembled.
-Simply connect one end of engine truss frame as shown in Figure 19 - 2.
-Thread adapter onto top pipe of engine truss frame section. - 3.
-Align end handle section with engine truss frame section.
-Use blade connector to mate the two sections. - 4.
-Next, insert bolt and washer into adapter and tighten securely. - 5.
-Connect the free end of engine truss frame to the adjoining truss frame by means of a turnbuckle and drive shaft coupler.
+Simply connect one end of the engine truss frame as shown in Figure 18. - 2.
+Thread the adapter onto the top pipe of the engine truss frame section. - 3.
+Align the end handle section with the engine truss frame section.
+Use the blade connector to mate the two sections. - 4.
+Insert a bolt and washer into the adapter and tighten securely. - 5.
+Connect the free end of the engine truss frame to the adjoining truss frame by means of a flange-coupler and drive shaft coupler.

-Figure 19.
+Figure 18.
 Mating End Handle and Engine Sections